-The following are potential research mentors and CIHMID host labs for undergraduate research program participants; REU students may choose from the list except for the final four PIs listed, who are potential host labs for URE (CU student) participants.
+The following are potential research mentors and CIHMID host labs for undergraduate research program participants; REU students may choose from any on this list as all projects can be completed in person, or remotely.

 REU participants will develop individual research projects with guidance from their mentors.

 The Angert lab specializes in the interplay between specific microbial populations and their animal hosts.
 Current research is aimed at defining these relationships and understanding how they impact host nutritional ecology and evolution.
 The lab group is interested in developing a comprehensive understanding of the biology of an exceptional group of bacteria called Epulopiscium spp. that inhabit the intestinal tract of tropical marine surgeonfish.
 These bacteria are the largest heterotrophic bacteria known and can be seen with the unaided eye.
 They have evolved unique cell structures and reproductive strategies that support their unusual size and reinforce their symbiotic associations.
 Undergraduate projects in the lab allow students to gain experience in molecular biology, microbiology, and basic bioinformatics tools.

 Our research centers on the development of broad-spectrum, durable disease resistance in crop plants with a focus on diseases caused by bacteria that deploy host DNA binding proteins called TAL effectors.
 We also continue to be interested in the use of TAL effectors as customizable DNA targeting tools for applications such as targeted gene regulation (dTALEs) and genome editing (TALENs).